I was excited to welcome 2019 because I knew there are lots of incredible things waiting for me this year.

 Since the second semester started right after the exams finished, I refreshed myself by having a short escape.
 I went to Edinburgh and Glasgow over the weekend.
 3 days were really not enough to stroll around this picturesque city!
 For those of you who love Harry Potter, I would recommend you to join the Harry Potter tour.
 The guide led us to directly witness the location from which J.K Rowling got the inspiration from when writing the world’s most famous wizards series.
 Even if you are not the die-hard fans, you would still enjoy the tour because the guide also told us the history of the city as well as interesting trivia.
 Another highlight of the trip was the Scottish parliament.
 It seemed like a high-school study tour destination, but somehow it was fun to experience how it feels to be a parliament member for a while and enjoy the architecture of the building (which turns out to have lots of symbols attached in it, and their respective stories).
 However, it was freezing and windy in Scotland, I guess that if I have another chance to visit it again, I’ll do it in summer.
 I was even literally blown by the wind when visiting Calton Hill.

 Coming back to Manchester, I was ready for the second semester.
-We are lucky enough to be the first students to enjoy the new AMBS building.
-It is modernly built and really spacious.
-It is really nice to have another option when the learning common is way too packed.
-Additionally, the new cafes and restaurants in University Green Area are something that make our students life way more interesting!
-No need to get out of Oxford Road to find a cosy place to spend time in, now it is only a step away to a casual after-class quality time with friends.
+We are lucky enough to be the first students to enjoy the new Alliance MBS building.
+It is modern and really spacious.
+It is really nice to have another option when the Learning Commons is way too packed.
+Additionally, the new cafes and restaurants in the University Green area are something that makes our student lives way more interesting!
+No need to get out of Oxford Road to find a cosy place to spend time in, now it is only a step away to casual after-class quality time with friends.
 Although people said that this semester would be more challenging, I am convinced that it will still be fun, just like the previous one!